 In addition to merit-based aid and fellowships, Rhodes awards hundreds of institutional grants based on your family′s income, assets and circumstance.
 If you are interested in federal and/or state aid (Tennessee residents), complete the Free Application for Federal Student Aid (FAFSA).
-Complete the CSS PROFILE if you would like to be considered for institutional (non-federal) aid.
 Once your applications are received by the specified application deadlines the financial aid office will review your eligibility for additional awards based on the information provided on these two forms.

 Institutional scholarships and grants may be used to pay Rhodes tuition, fees, room and board only (direct cost), unless otherwise specified, and are awarded on a full-academic year (two semesters), fall and spring semesters only.
 Please note, Rhodes scholarships may have to be reduced if you receive awards from outside sources that in combination exceed direct costs.